shimeoki/dotfiles/showcase.md

 ![nvim-01-start](./showcase/nvim/01-start.png)

-My configuration doesn't have fancy a fancy greeter plugin, and furthermore, disables default Neovim greeter, so you have this view at the start.
+My configuration doesn't have a fancy greeter plugin, and furthermore, disables default Neovim greeter, so you have this view at the start.
 At the bottom lualine can be seen. '?' refers to a new buffer, when a file wasn't written to a disk yet.

 ![nvim-02-telescope-horizontal](./showcase/nvim/02-telescope-horizontal.png)